Loopring/protocols/packages/loopring_v3/DESIGN.md

 #### Restrict order matching

-We use **dual-authoring** here.
+We use [dual-authoring](https://medium.com/loopring-protocol/dual-authoring-looprings-solution-to-front-running-d0fc9c348ef1) here.
 Orders can only be matched in rings signed by the private key corresponding to the public key stored in the order.
 For dual-authoring we also use EdDSA keys.

 #### Enforced sequence of ring settlements

-We use a **nonce** here.
+We use a **nonce**.
 The nonce of the ring-matcher account paying the operator is used.
 The ring signed by the ring-matcher contains a nonce.
 The nonce in the next ring that is settled for this ring-matcher needs to be the nonce of the previous ring that was settled incremented by 1.
 A ring-matcher can have multiple accounts to have more control how rings can be processed by the operator (e.g. an account per trading pair).

 Note that doing an off-chain withdraw also increments the nonce value.
 A ring-matcher thus may want to limit himself to on-chain withdrawals so the nonce value of the account remains the same.